elek8871/sequelize-creatures/README.md

 ---

-Your task is to create a `dinosuars` model and `creatures` model using sequelize.
+Your task is to create a `dinosuars` model and `creatures` model using [sequelize](https://sequelize.org/docs/v6/), and perform an example of each `CRUD` action on them.

 ## Getting Started